chathura-de-silva/Mora-Bird-Diversity/README.md

 :-------------------------:|:-------------------------:|:-------------------------:
 <img width="1604" alt="Gallery Image" src="./Document/Figures/flameback.JPG">  |  <img width="1604" alt="Gallery Image" src="./Document/Figures/kingfisher.JPG">|<img width="1604" alt="Gallery Image" src="./Document/Figures/imperial-pigeon.JPG">
 <img width="1604" alt="Gallery Image" src="./Document/Figures/pipit.JPG">  |  <img width="1604" alt="Gallery Image" src="./Document/Figures/pond-heron.JPG">|<img width="1604" alt="Gallery Image" src="./Document/Figures/stork-billed.JPG">

+# Copyright & License

+* Images should be used (separately on anywhere else) only under the permission of the authors/N-team.
+* Publishing or compiling altered versions of the original document with misleading information is not allowed.
+* Proper citation whenever using the original infomation of the document is appreciated.
+(This repository was made public to make the version history available for anyone.)